City Council · 9:00 AM · Council Chambers, City Hall

 Real Estate (Sec.
 551.072 T.O.M.A.) and Attorney Briefings (Sec.
 551.071 T.O.M.A.).

-#66Closed executive session to deliberate on the purchase, exchange, lease, or value of real property at 606 Young Street and to seek legal advice from the City Attorney regarding negotiations with a third party.
+#66Closed session to deliberate on the purchase, exchange, lease, or value of real property at 606 Young Street, and to seek legal advice from the City Attorney regarding ongoing third-party negotiations.

 Deliberation Regarding Security Devices or Security Audits (Sec.
 551.089 T.O.M.A.).